bronsonhill/physiobot/README.md

 ## Features

 - **AI Patient Simulation**: Interact with a virtual patient presenting with hip pain and various comorbidities
+- **Real-time Audio Conversation**: Have natural voice conversations with the AI patient using real-time audio
+- **Text-based Chat**: Traditional text-based conversation interface
 - **Real-time Feedback**: Get expert supervision on your consultation skills
 - **Communication Assessment**: Evaluation of:
   - Open-ended questioning